shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 ### External assets directory

-In folder `/opt/gluu/jetty/casa/static`, you can place your own version of the main stylesheet and images Casa uses.
+In the `/opt/gluu/jetty/casa/static` folder, you can place your own version of the main stylesheet and images Casa uses.
 No other stylesheet should be overriden.

-To start, log into the chroot and do the following:
+To start, log in to the chroot and do the following:

 ```
 cd /opt/gluu/jetty/casa/static